loves1ckness/higurashi-launcher/README.md

 - Light Mode or Dark Mode!!!

 Might update with more functionality/the rest of the series once I get around to it

+KNOWN ISSUES
+- launching directly can cause the game's audio to not properly initialize, this does not happen using steam mode, presumed engine issue